n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/NocoDB/README.md

 ## Example usage

-This workflow allows you to create a new row in your table.
+This workflow allows you to get all rows in your table.
 This example usage workflow would use the following two nodes.
 - [Start](../../core-nodes/Start/README.md)
 - [NocoDB]()